RichardVickerstaff/aws-sam-demo/README.md

  * Remove remaining references to initial project idea (park-run)
  * Work out how to inject secrets into the lambda
- * Change the CORS policy on the production environment
+ * Have diffent CORS policy for local and production enviorment
  * Add DNS via Route 53
+ * Add Cloudfront distribution for the static site
  * Redo and TDD the Ruby lambda

 ## Useful resources